About the AARG-D research grant

 - Quality and adequacy of available resources and budget

 A “budget summary” for the proposed research project is required and must be submitted with the application and within the allowable two-page limit.
 However, if the application is to be awarded, a more detailed budget will be required and must be approved before the disbursement of funds.
-Your budget must not exceed the maximum amount of the award, $150,000 or $60,000 per year for up to three years (minimum 2 years).
-Note: If you only request the award for two years the max amount you can request is $120,000.

 Allowable costs under this award

 It is required that most of the funds awarded under this program be used for direct research support.
 No more than 10% of the total direct costs may be included as indirect costs; this is inclusive of indirect costs for the implementing institution as well as any to subcontracts.

-Allowable costs under this award include:
+Allowable costs include:

 - Purchase and care of laboratory animals

-- Small pieces of laboratory equipment and laboratory supplies (purchases over $10,000 require prior approval)
+- Small pieces of laboratory equipment and laboratory supplies

-Direct costs not allowed under this award include:
+Direct costs not allowed under this award